-If you have notifications for your Android device turned on, you will receive push notifications for the following stories:
+If you have notifications for your Android device turned on, you will receive push notifications for the following actions:

 - A task has been assigned to you

-- A task you’re following is marked as complete
+- A task you've been collaborating on is marked as complete

-- A task you’re assigned is due (sent around midnight on the day of the task's due date)
+- A task you've been assigned is due (sent around midnight on the day of the task's due date)

-- A Conversation is posted in a Team or Workspace that you belong to
+- A message or status update is posted in a team or workspace that you belong to

 When you select the Asana icon from the top of your phone to see your notifications, you will find them batched.
 Pinch and expand to see more info, or tap through to your Asana Inbox.